ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The following overviews how the above specifically applies to the existing transport profiles of ACE.

-* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a media-type different from "application/ace+cbor" (e.g., like in {{RFC9202}}).
-In such a case, TOKEN_INFO is the payload of the POST request.
+* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a CoAP Content-Format or HTTP media-type that reflects the format of the access token, if available (e.g., "application/cwt" for CWTs), or "application/octet-stream" otherwise.
+When doing so, TOKEN_INFO is the payload of the POST request.

 * The access token can be uploaded to the RS by means of a POST request to the /authz-info enpoint, using the media-type "application/ace+cbor" (e.g., like in {{RFC9203}}).
-In such a case, TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.
+When doing so, TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.

 * The access token can be uploaded to the RS during a DTLS session establishment, e.g., like it is defined in {{Section 3.2.2 of RFC9202}}.
-In such a case, TOKEN_INFO is the value of the 'psk_identity' field of the ClientKeyExchange message (when using DTLS 1.2 {{RFC6347}}), or of the 'identity' field of a PSKIdentity, within the PreSharedKeyExtension of a ClientHello message (when using DTLS 1.3 {{RFC9147}}).
+When doing so, TOKEN_INFO is the value of the 'psk_identity' field of the ClientKeyExchange message (when using DTLS 1.2 {{RFC6347}}), or of the 'identity' field of a PSKIdentity, within the PreSharedKeyExtension of a ClientHello message (when using DTLS 1.3 {{RFC9147}}).

 * The access token can be uploaded to the RS within the MQTT CONNECT packet, e.g., like it is defined in {{Section 2.2.4.1 of RFC9431}}.
-In such a case, TOKEN_INFO is specified within the 'Authentication Data' field of the MQTT CONNECT packet, following the property identifier 22 (0x16) and the token length.
+When doing so, TOKEN_INFO is specified within the 'Authentication Data' field of the MQTT CONNECT packet, following the property identifier 22 (0x16) and the token length.

 ### Design Rationale